Highway 287 Flood Mitigation Project

 History

-The Big Thompson River has sustained 13 damaging floods – the most recent occurring in September 2013 resulting in significant damage to public infrastructure and private properties in the Loveland area.
-Of particular concern was the area of the Big Thompson near U.S. Highway 287 (Lincoln Avenue) where there is the vital north-south highway connection to the City of Loveland, the Burlington Northern-Santa Fe Railroad tracks, two large community parks, the Loveland Fire Rescue Authority’s training facility and a dense cluster of buildings and businesses.
+The Big Thompson River has sustained 13 damaging floods, the most recent in September 2013, resulting in significant damage to public infrastructure and private properties in Loveland.
+Of particular concern was the area of the Big Thompson near US 287 (Lincoln Avenue) with its vital north-south highway connection into the city, the Burlington Northern-Santa Fe Railroad tracks, two large community parks, the Loveland Fire Rescue Authority’s training facility and a dense cluster of buildings and businesses.

-The need for more resiliency in this area following the 2013 flood led to the creation of the Big Thompson River Corridor Master Plan which was adopted by City Council in June 2019.
+The need for more resiliency in this area following the 2013 flood led to the creation of the Big Thompson River Corridor Master Plan, which was adopted by City Council in June 2019.
 This plan identifies numerous projects and river maintenance activities to implement along the nine-mile stretch of the river through the Loveland area.
-The Highway 287 Flood Mitigation project is one of the highest-priority capital projects identified.

 Project Description